Divorce and School: Managing Your Child’s Education and Custody Issues

 Education Decisions

-There may be times when it’s in the child’s best interest to change schools, whether moving from a district or going to a private school.
-Making such a change may upset one parent because commute times increase or more costs involved.
+When dealing with your child’s school and divorce, there may be times when it’s in the child’s best interest to change schools, whether moving from a district or going to a private school.
+Making such a change may upset one parent because commute times increase or more costs are involved.

 School Activities